eb3 visa processing time

 Once the USCIS has approved the I-140 filed by your employer, your case will be forwarded to the National Visa Center (NVC), which will assign a case number for your petition.
 When your priority date meets the most recent final action date, you will be notified to complete the DS-261.

-The DS-261 is an online form that requires you to provide your personal information to help give the state department details on channels of communication throughout the application process.
+The DS-261 is an online form that requires you to provide your personal information to help give the Department of State (DOS) details on the best channels of communication throughout the application process.
 After successfully completing the DS-261, you will need to print the confirmation page of the form, as that will be included in your supporting documents.

 Complete the Immigration Medical Exam